gladson/py-googlemaps/README.txt

 * Local Search: find businesses and other points of interest near a given location

-You will need a Google Maps API key and/or URL of the website where the information will be used (a referrer URL) to comply with Google's terms of service.
-Google also imposes additional restrictions on their service, including limiting the number of queries per day.
+Google imposes restrictions on their service, including limiting the number of queries per day.
 This  software is not related to Google Inc. in any way.
 See the included HTML documentation in doc/html or the interactive help for more.

 Dependencies